 - Products or applications such as MS Office 365 and LMS videos can be accessed through the web.
-It frees-up bandwidth on the MPLS circuit for ICS/SCADA traffic.
+It frees up bandwidth on the MPLS circuit for ICS/SCADA traffic.

-- Enterprises can use routing policies to utilize numerous transport services, from MPLS, VPN, to LTE, and satellites.
+- Enterprises can use routing policies to utilize numerous transport services, from MPLS, and VPN, to LTE, and satellites.